brunokoga/Montevideo/additionalMonsters_dir/sinspawn.md

 **Martial Proficiency (Ex)** Sinspawn are proficient in all simple and martial weapons, armor, and shields (except tower shields).

-**Sin-Scent (Su** Sinspawn have [scent](monster_dir/universalMonsterRules#_scent against creatures whose nature reflects the sinspawn's sin.
-For example, wrathful sinspawn can [scent](monster_dir/universalMonsterRules#_scent creatures using rage effects.
-The GM should adjudicate what creatures a particular sinspawn can [scent](monster_dir/universalMonsterRules#_scent).
+**Sin-Scent (Su)** Sinspawn have [scent](monsters/universalMonsterRules#_scent) against creatures whose nature reflects the sinspawn's sin.
+For example, wrathful sinspawn can [scent](monster_dir/universalMonsterRules#_scent) creatures using rage effects.
+The GM should adjudicate what creatures a particular sinspawn can [scent](monsters/universalMonsterRules#_scent).

-**Sinful Bite (Su)** A creature bitten by a sinspawn is overwhelmed with sinful thoughts (DC 12 Will save negates.
+**Sinful Bite (Su)** A creature bitten by a sinspawn is overwhelmed with sinful thoughts (DC 12 Will save negates).
 These emotions are so powerful that the target becomes sickened for 1d6 minutes.
-An affected target that is bitten a second time is staggered for 1 round if it fails its saving throw. _ [Calm emotions](additionalMonsters/../spell_dir/calmEmotions#_calm-emotions_, _ [remove curse](additionalMonsters/../spell_dir/removeCurse#_remove-curse_, or_ [break enchantment](additionalMonsters/../spell_dir/breakEnchantment#_break-enchantment)_ negates the effects of sinful bite.
+An affected target that is bitten a second time is staggered for 1 round if it fails its saving throw. _ [Calm emotions](additionalMonster_dir/../spell_dir/calmEmotions#_calm-emotions)_, _ [remove curse](additionalMonsters/../spell_dir/removeCurse#_remove-curse)_, or_ [break enchantment](additionalMonsters/../spell_dir/breakEnchantment#_break-enchantment)_ negates the effects of sinful bite.
 The save DC is Charisma-based.
 This is a mind-affecting effect.

 Sinspawn are corrupted products of magic used by spellcasters in a past era as shock troops for their armies.
 Literally the embodiment of a sin made flesh, they are sentient abominations of distilled ectoplasm imprinted with the soul-image of slain creatures that possessed an abundance of a particular sin.